New and Old

 Aviation Cadet U.S. Army Air Forces

-The two pictures attached are his senior picture, as found in the 1937 Boomer yearbook, and his service picture as found on the "Gold Star Men" page in the 1946 Boomer-Collegian yearbook which honored those former El Reno Students who had died in World War 2.
+The pictures attached are his senior picture, as found in the 1937 Boomer yearbook, and his service picture as found on the "Gold Star Men" page in the 1946 Boomer-Collegian yearbook which honored those former El Reno Students who had died in World War 2.
+Pictures of the special memorial at Gold Star Park on the campus of Oklahoma Baptist University in Shawnee.
+Photos by Brian Rukes.

 Harry Eugene Bradly